 - Before beginning the trip, do your research on the internet about the common ways you could get scammed.

-- Most importantly, use your head.
+- Most importantly, use your brain.
 Only go on trips you know you can handle alone, and don’t be too vicarious too soon.
-Read also about women travel groups.
+Know about: Various Women Travel Groups